Applied Health And Social Care

 WHO IS THE COURSE SUITABLE FOR?

 If you are interested in developing your understanding of caring roles within society and/or would like to progress into a caring career then this is the course for you!
-You will develop an understanding of a diverse range of topics to understand factors that can impact human development and promote good health and wellbeing.

 WHAT CAN I DO WITH AN A-LEVEL IN APPLIED HEALTH AND SOCIAL CARE?